s-ol/alive/core/extensions.md

   of this entry.

 ## defining `Op`s
-Most plugins will want to define a number of *Op*s to be used by the user.
+Most extensions will want to define a number of *Op*s to be used by the user.
 They are implemented by deriving from the `Op` class and implementing at least the `Op:setup` and `Op:tick` methods.

-    import ValueStream, Op, Input, match from require 'core.base'
+    import ValueStream, Op, Input, evt from require 'core.base'

     total_sum = ValueStream.meta
       meta:
         name: 'total-sum'
         summary: "Keep a total of incoming numbers."
         examples: { '(total-sum num!)' }
-        description: "Keep a total sum of incoming number events, plugin-style."
+        description: "Keep a total sum of incoming number events, extension-style."

       value: class extends Op
         new: (...) =>
           super ...
           @state or= { total: 0 }
           @out or= ValueStream 'num', @state.total

         setup: (inputs, scope) =>
-          { num } = match 'num!', inputs
+          num = evt.num\match inputs
           super num: Inputs.hot num

         tick: =>
           @state.total += @inputs.num!
           @out\set @state.total

     {
       'total-sum': total_sum
     }